QuantConnect/Documentation/08-Data-Library/01-equity.rst

 Introduction
 ============

 QuantConnect provides survivorship bias-free, split- and dividend-adjusted US Equities data from January 1st, 1998 to today on all US stocks.
 Over this period, a number of new stocks have entered the market, and others have been delisted.
 When a company name/symbol changes, the data will automatically be mapped over to the original name.
-By default data is adjusted for splits and dividends.
+By default data is adjusted for :ref:`splits <data-library-equity-splits>` and :ref:`dividends <data-library-equity-dividends>`.

 All data is available in tick, second, minute, hourly, and daily resolution.
 Tick data is provided in the order the trades were made, but the data itself is time-stamped to the previous second.